(Especially with COVID Adding Stress to our Lives)

 And yes, self-care is something important, and isn’t just a luxurious indulgence.
 Things like making sure you’re eating well and getting enough sleep aren’t glamourous, but they do fall into the category of self-care.

-So, without further ado, here are some tips to help you beat the winter blues.
+So, without further ado, here are some tips to help you treat the winter blues.

-Self-care tips to add to your routine to help you beat the winter blues:
+Self-care tips to add to your routine to help you treat the winter blues:

 1. Get some sun light.